ordina-jworks/ordina-jworks.github.io/_posts/2018-02-16-Stairway-To-Health-2.md

 }
 ```

 <h3>Websockets with NestJs</h3>

-<p>Working with sockets is also a lot easier and cleaner when working with Nest.
+Working with sockets is also a lot easier and cleaner when using Nest.
-We can use the <code>@WebSocketGateway</code> to create a new route/gateway, <code>@SubscribeMessage</code> to listen for certain events and
-<code>@OnGatewayConnection</code> or <code>@OnGatewayDisconnect</code> to know when users connect or disconnect to the server.
+We can utilise the `@WebSocketGateway` to create a new route/gateway, `@SubscribeMessage` to listen for certain events and `@OnGatewayConnection` or `@OnGatewayDisconnect` to know when users connect or disconnect to the server.
 There wasn't any straight forward solution for broadcasting to all clients.
-Once a user sends a message,
-we want to update the messages for everyone that has the client open.
-So we solved this by pushing all connected clients to an array
+Once a user sends a message, we want to update the messages for everyone that has the client open.
-and when we receive a 'cheer-created' event, we loop over the array of clients and emit an event to them one by one.</p>
+So we solved this by pushing all connected clients to an array and when we receive a 'cheer-created' event, we loop over the array of clients and emit an event to them one by one.

 ```typescript
 import {